-Inspect the brake and clutch master cylinder housings for any leaks or oozing as well.
-Check the clutch line and brake line fittings and then follow them to where they connect with the brake caliper or clutch release mechanism looking for any worn or brittle spots.
+Inspect the brake and clutch master cylinders for any leaks or oozing as well.
+Check the clutch line and brake line fittings and then follow them to where they connect with the brake caliper or clutch assembly looking for any worn or brittle spots.
 Again, any discernable fluid leaks or worn hoses should trigger a visit to the shop.

 Inspect the Bodywork

 Make sure fairings are properly attached, fenders are secure, and mirror mounts seated correctly.
-Plastic mounting clips and screws can rattle lose over time.
+Plastic retaining clips and screws can rattle lose over time.